apache/privacy-website/policies/privacy-policy-public.md

 how our software is downloaded, adopted and used.
 Scarf fully supports the GDPR.
 Details and privacy statements can be found [here](https://about.scarf.sh/privacy-policy).

+### (h) DinoSource ApS: PonyMail

+The Apache Software Foundation uses Pony Mail (DinoSource ApS, Vangedevej 223A, DK-2870 Dyssegard, Denmark) to display mailing list content to the web.
+DinoSource ApS fully supports the GDPR and DPA is on file.

 ## 5. Social Media Plug-ins

 We rely on our website on the basis of Art.
 6 para.
 1 sentence 1 lit. f GDPR social plug-ins from the social networks Facebook, Twitter and Instagram to make our company better known.